cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework-part-2/index.md

 In the last tutorial, we created a combined manuscript.
 This manuscript contains the roadmap for what assets to create (and their order) to create a reproducible research project.

+#### Platform agnostic

+In this project, we are demonstrating the capabilities of MATLAB, R, and Make on the Windows platform due to it being the most challenging.
+For example, the Windows version of MATLAB cannot truly be run without the GUI present as either the Mac or Linux version.
+Also, Make must be installed on Windows, whereas it is installed by default on most Linux installations and can be installed on Mac by installing the xcode development application.

 ## Automating MATLAB scripts

 ### It's all about targets and dependencies